pfondo/anchor-point-deployment-assignment/README.md

                             Time required for removing an anchor point in seconds [Default: 0.1].
     --costRelocation COSTRELOCATION
                             Cost for relocating the communications of a vehicle [Default: 1].
-    --alpha1 ALPHA1       Weight for the first parameter of the objective function (latency) [Default: 0.7].
+    --alpha1 ALPHA1       Weight for the first parameter of the objective function (latency) [Default: 0.5].
-    --alpha2 ALPHA2       Weight for the first parameter of the objective function (latency) [Default: 0.1].
+    --alpha2 ALPHA2       Weight for the first parameter of the objective function (latency) [Default: 0.25].
-    --alpha3 ALPHA3       Weight for the first parameter of the objective function (latency) [Default: 0.1].
+    --alpha3 ALPHA3       Weight for the first parameter of the objective function (latency) [Default: 0.25].
-    --alpha4 ALPHA4       Weight for the first parameter of the objective function (latency) [Default: 0.1].

 ## Results